 Difficulty: 3/10

-We’ve seen this first hand from van lifers who have parked their camper vans for months at a time only to realize later that their vehicle’s starting battery had subsequently died in the process.
+We’ve seen this firsthand from van lifers who have parked their camper vans for months, only to realize later that their vehicle’s starting battery had subsequently died in the process.

-There are two things you can do to prevent the battery from losing too much charge.
+You can do two things to prevent the battery from losing too much charge.

 - Turn on the engine – Turning the engine on for 10 minutes a week ensures that the alternator can recharge the starting battery.